defispartan/lens-frames/README.md

 2. Buttons may be displayed in multiple rows if space is a constraint.
 3. Text inputs must be displayed above the buttons and below the image.
 4. Text input labels must be shown above or inside the text input.
-5. Apps must respect the aspect ratio set in the `of:frame:image:aspect_ratio` property.
+5. Apps must respect the aspect ratio set in the `of:image:aspect_ratio` property.

 If the button is a `post_redirect` or `link` action: